SiMRX -- A Simulation toolbox for MRX: Features and Modules

 \texttt{config} files are, similar to \texttt{setup} files, structs in MATLAB.
 They hold the fields

 \begin{mymarginbox}

 \end{mymarginbox}

-The simulated voxel resolution of the region of interest is given by a three element array and stored in \texttt{res}.
+As for the \texttt{setup} struct, the \texttt{config.info} struct only contains the name of the config, as well as the current variant name (for config variants, see \cref{ss:setupvariants}).

 A setup may contain a lot of coils/sensors that are not used in a specific configuration.
-To optimize the simulation speed \texttt{activeCoils} and \texttt{activeSensors} are lists of coil and sensor ids, that define the subset of active setup parts.
+To optimize the simulation speed \texttt{coilsActive} and \texttt{sensorsActive} are lists of coil and sensor ids, that define the subset of active setup parts.

-The coil current sequence is stored in a matrix with one column for each active coil.
+The coil current sequence is stored in \texttt{config.currentPattern} as a matrix, where each column corresponds to a coil.
 Each row represents one pattern, where the entries refer to the applied current at the respective coil.
-The function \texttt{createCurrentPattern.m} provides standard patterns and multiple other presets.
+The measurement pattern is stored in \texttt{config.measurementPattern} in binary matrix form.
+Here each column corresponds to a sensor, which is active during the current measurement depending on the binary entry.
+The function \texttt{createPattern.m} provides standard patterns and multiple other presets and can be used to even-handedly create current and measurement patterns.

-The script in Listing \ref{code:2Dconfig} can be used to create a \texttt{config} file for the 2D system shown in Figure \ref{im:vis}.
-Again please examine the examples given in Section \ref{ss:examplesetups}, that make use of the described functionalities.
+The script in \cref{code:2Dconfig} can be used to create a \texttt{config} file for the 2D system shown in \cref{im:vis}.
+Again please examine the examples given in \cref{ss:examplesetups}, that make use of the described functionalities.